 The premier event of the Pollinator Year is our interactive art installation; FOUND: Native Pollinators at Awbury Arboretum featuring twelve one of a kind, beautifully crafted tiles by Karen Singer Tileworks.
 Tiles will be on display starting April 21st – look for more details about this upcoming event.

-❦ Thursday, January 18th – Plants for Pollinators: Make and Take Seed Ball Workshop
+❦ Thursday, January 18th – Make and Take Seed Ball Workshop

-❦ Saturday, April 21st – Pollinators FOUND at Awbury Arboretum, an Art Show and Scavenger Hunt
+❦ Saturday, April 21st – Pollinators FOUND at Awbury Arboretum, an art exhibition and scavenger hunt

 Presenting: Awbury’s 2018 series on pollinators– from wasps to wind!